-Ocean Thermal Energy also called as Ocean Thermal Energy Conversion (OTEC) refers to a method of using the temperature difference between the deep parts of the sea which are cold and the shallow parts of the sea which are cold to run a heat engine and produce useful work.
-Basically Ocean thermal energy conversion is an electricity generation system.
-The deeper parts of the ocean are cooler due to the fact that the heat of sunlight cannot penetrate very deep into water.
+Ocean thermal energy conversion is an electricity generation system.
+Ocean Thermal Energy, also called Ocean Thermal Energy Conversion (OTEC), refers to using the temperature difference between the deep parts of the sea, which are cold and the shallow parts of the sea, which are cold, to run a heat engine and produce useful work.
+The deeper parts of the ocean are cooler because the heat of sunlight cannot penetrate very deep into the water.
 Here the efficiency of the system depends on the temperature difference.
-Greater the temperature difference, greater the efficiency.
-The temperature difference in the oceans between the deep and shallow parts is maximum in the tropics, 20 to 25o C. Tropics receive lot of sunlight which warms the surface of the oceans, increasing the temperature gradient.
+Greater the temperature difference, the greater the efficiency.
+The temperature difference in the oceans between the deep and shallow parts is maximum in the tropics, 20 to 25o C. Tropics receive a lot of sunlight which warms the surface of the oceans, increasing the temperature gradient.

-The energy source of OTEC is abundantly available, free and will be so for as long as the sun shines and ocean currents exists.
+The energy source of OTEC is abundantly available, free, and will be so for as long as the sun shines and ocean currents exist.
 Estimates suggest that ocean thermal energy could contain more than twice the world’s electricity demand.
 This makes it necessary for us to give it a closer look.

 Types of Ocean Thermal Energy Conversion Systems

 - Open Cycle: Open cycle OTEC directly uses the warm water from the surface to make electricity.
-The warm seawater is first pumped in a low pressure chamber where due to the drop in pressure, it under goes a drop in boiling point as well.
+The warm seawater is first pumped into a low-pressure chamber, where it undergoes a drop in boiling point due to the pressure drop.
 This causes the water to boil.
-This steam drives a low pressure turbine which is attached to an electrical generator.
-The advantage this system has over closed system is that, in open cycle, desalinated water in the form of steam is obtained.
+This steam drives a low-pressure turbine which is attached to an electrical generator.
+The advantage this system has over a closed system is that, in the open cycle, desalinated water is obtained in the form of steam.
 Since it is steam, it is free from all impurities.
-This water can be used for domestic, industrial or agricultural purposes.
+This water can be used for domestic, industrial, or agricultural purposes.

 Ocean Thermal Energy (OTEC) is a real candidate as one of the future sources of energy.
-Its environment impact is negligible, in fact, the mixing of deep and shallow seawater brings up nutrients from the sea floor.
-The deep water is rich in nitrates and this can also be used in agriculture.
+Its environmental impact is negligible.
+The mixing of deep and shallow seawater brings up nutrients from the seafloor.
+The deepwater is rich in nitrates, which can also be used in agriculture.